Reformed fundamentalism: Bible apologetics

-The liberal and modernist challenge to biblical inspiration and the truthfulness of scripture:
+Liberal-modernist challenge to verbal inspiration and truthfulness of scripture

 The rise and challenge of theological liberalism in the nineteenth century led to the modern inerrancy movement.
 B. B. Warfield of Princeton Theological Seminary was a key figure in the development of the movement.
 The early fundamentalists, believing in the infallibility of the Bible, contributed to the defence of the Bible and welcomed the findings and published works of Christians who presupposed the Bible to be fully true.
-The "Conservative Resurgence" in the Southern Baptist Convention and the founding of conservative seminaries (e.g. Westminster Theological Seminary, Whitefield Theological Seminary, Dallas Theological Seminary, Reformed Theological Seminary etc.) propagated the fundamentalist response to challenges to biblical authority.
-It is common for those affiliated with conservative churches and denominations to use resolutions as an apologetic.
-Defenders of inerrancy argue the acceptance of biblical errancy opens up the route to a general denial of scripture, subjective and non-evidenced claims, re-interpretation of the nature of history, over-reliance on contemporary scholarship, and erroneous presumption against evidenced passages.
+The "Conservative Resurgence" in the Southern Baptist Convention and the founding of conservative seminaries (e.g. Westminster Theological Seminary, Whitefield Theological Seminary, Dallas Theological Seminary, Reformed Theological Seminary, etc.) propagated the fundamentalist response to challenges to biblical authority.
+It is common for those affiliated with conservative churches and denominations to use resolutions/harmonisations apologetically.
+Defenders of inerrancy argue the acceptance of biblical errancy opens the route to the general denial of revelation, subjective claims dogmatically advanced, revision of the nature of history, unwarranted over-reliance on scholarship, and presumption against (ancient) attested sources.

-Conservatives have contended that the number of discrepancies is exaggerated by critics, and the apparent nature of numerous of them is determinable.
-However, evangelicals have freely acknowledged that the Bible cannot be proven, and that not all particulars are readily available to reconcile the few 'difficulties:' difficulties has been favoured as a term to describe passages in dispute.
-Christ's statements in the Gospels regarding Old Testament events has been seen as superior to modern critical judgements.
-Conservatives contend that difficulties must be allowed to stand as they reflect the diverse inspired multi-purposes of the penmen, lying characters, progressive toponymy, rhetoric contradiction (Prov.
+Conservatives have contended that the number of discrepancies is exaggerated by critics, and the apparent nature of many of them is determinable.
+However, evangelicals have freely acknowledged that the Bible cannot be wholly proven, and that not all particulars, nor methodologies, are readily available to reconcile the few 'difficulties;' difficulties has been favoured as a term to describe passages in dispute.
+Christ's statements in the Gospels regarding Old Testament events have been seen as superior to modern critical judgements.
+Conservatives contend that texts must be allowed to stand as they reflect the diverse inspired multi-purposes of the penmen, lying characters, progressive toponymy, rhetoric contradiction (Prov.
 26.4-5) and as they test faith and incentivise close reading of the Bible.

 Examples of replies to accusations of erroneous statements and teaching: